fostroll/mordl/README.md

 Don't use identical names for input and output file names when you call the `.predict()` methods.
 Normally, there will be no problem, because the methods by default load all input file in memory before tagging.
-But if input file is big, you may want to use **split** parameter for that the methods handle it by parts.
+But if input file is big, you may want to use **split** parameter for that the methods handle the file by parts.
 In that case, saving of the first part of the tagging data occur before loading next.
 So, identical names will entail the data loss.

 Training process is also simple.
 If you have train corpora and you don't want any experiments, just run: